How to Make Classical Conversations Faces of History Manageable

 This is the sweetest part.

-All that work turns into a child standing in front of their community, speaking as their historical figure.
+All that work turns into a child standing in front of their community, confidently speaking as their historical figure.

-When my son presented King David, I was so proud to see him confidently sharing about his historical figure.
+When my son presented King David, I was so proud to see him excitedly sharing about his historical figure.
 I was grateful that we had started early and worked steadily instead of scrambling at the last minute.
 Where it originally felt overwhelming and intimidating, it truly turned into something we were both really proud of.

 A Final Encouragement for CC Moms